Promoting Physician Well-Being: How to Thrive in Medicine by Managing Physician Stress

 - Identify the effect of fatigue, sleep deprivation, burnout, depression and substance abuse on physicians' functioning and performance.

-- Implement strategies for thriving in medicine.
+- Explain strategies for thriving in medicine and managing stress.

 Susan Chalfin, Ph.D.

 Family Medicine Residency Program,

 Consultant, GME Programs, Baptist Health Academics

 Susan Chalfin, Ph.D., faculty for this educational activity, has no relevant financial relationships with ineligible companies* to disclose and has indicated that the presentation or discussion will not include off-label or unapproved product usage.

 Agueda Hernandez, M.D., conference director for this educational activity, has no relevant financial relationships to disclose with ineligible companies.*